-The bill amends the Right-to-Know Law in Pennsylvania, enhancing the definitions and responsibilities related to public records.
-It expands the definition of "record" to include communications sent by public officials to less than a quorum of the governing body of an agency.
+This bill amends the Right-to-Know Law in Pennsylvania, enhancing the definitions and responsibilities related to public records.
+It expands the definition of "record" to include communications sent by a public official to less than a quorum of the governing body of an agency.
 Additionally, it mandates that agencies register their open-records officers with the Office of Open Records within 30 days of designation and requires these officers to complete a training course within the same timeframe.
-The bill also stipulates that open-records officers must attend annual training thereafter.
+Agencies must also ensure that their open-records officers attend annual training thereafter.

 Statutes/Laws affected: Printer's No. 964 (Jun 18, 2025): P.L.6, No.3